-National Police Chiefs’ Council lead for Child Protection, Chief Constable Simon Bailey said:
+National Police Chiefs’ Council lead for Child Protection, Deputy Chief Constable Ian Critchley said:

-"Regardless of these challenges, the current number of reported allegations against suspects relating to Operation Hydrant criteria, which have had a final outcome, such as no further action, caution, acquittal or conviction, is 13,676.
-Of those crime reports, 4,483 have resulted in a conviction, which equates to 33 percent.
-Despite the ongoing delays in the criminal justice system due to COVID-19, it is encouraging to see suspects being brought to justice for abusing their position of power, trust and influence over the children they should have been safeguarding.
+“Regardless of these challenges, the current number of reported allegations against suspects relating to Operation Hydrant criteria, which have had a final outcome, such as no further action, caution, acquittal, or conviction, is 17,681.
+Of those crime reports, 5,961 have resulted in a conviction, which equates to 33 percent.
+Despite the ongoing delays in the criminal justice system due to COVID-19, it is encouraging to see suspects being brought to justice for abusing their position of power, trust, and influence over the children they should have been safeguarding.

-"It is crucial we continue to listen to the voices of those abused and investigate allegations thoroughly and impartially, irrespective of when the offence took place."
+"Policing will continue to listen to the voices of those abused and investigate allegations thoroughly and impartially, irrespective of when the offence took place”